SCCM Orchestration Group Setup Step-by-Step Guide for Server Patching

 With the release of orchestration, groups are the SCCM trying to eliminate those pain points while doing the server patching.

-So as I mentioned above, today, install SCCM 1906 technical preview version and play around with orchestration groups for SCCM server patching.
+As I mentioned above, today, install the SCCM 1906 technical preview version and play around with orchestration groups for SCCM server patching.

-NOTE! – When you enable Orchestration Groups, the site disables the Server Groups feature.
+NOTE! – The site disables the Server Groups feature when you enable Orchestration Groups.
 This behavior avoids any conflicts between the two features.

 In the SCCM console, go to the Assets and Compliance workspace, and select the Orchestration Group node.